Fairness in AI-Driven Recruitment: Challenges, Metrics, Methods, and Future Directions: Bias Detection and Mitigation

 \item \textit{In-processing/optimization:} Unlike pre-processing, in-processing methods involve optimizing the model during training to meet specific fairness definitions through constraints or modifications in the model's design.
 This could, for instance, involve implementing accuracy parity by ensuring that a proportionate number of qualified candidates from different demographic groups are hired.
 In-processing techniques fall into two categories: explicit methods, which directly alter the training objectives, and implicit methods, which modify the representation of data within the model \cite{wan2021modeling}.
 A comprehensive discussion on these methods can be found in the survey by Wan et al. \cite{wan2021modeling}.
 The primary advantage of in-processing is its effectiveness in optimizing fairness metrics; however, this may sometimes come at the expense of reduced model accuracy \cite{kleinberg_inherent_2016}.
 Notably, in-processing presents challenges such as the necessity to alter the model architecture, which may not always be feasible, particularly in outsourced recruitment scenarios.
 Additionally, if the dataset's target labels are inherently biased due to systemic issues, these biases may continue to be propagated, despite the application of fairness constraints during model training.

 \item \textit{Post-processing/transparency:} Post-processing techniques focus on adjusting the outputs of an already-trained model to satisfy fairness criteria.
-For instance, this might involve modifying the classification thresholds used to make hiring decisions.
+For instance, this might involve modifying the classification thresholds used to make hiring decisions, or even modifying the predicted outcomes themselves \cite{hort2024bias}.
 The primary advantage of this approach is that it does not necessitate changes to the underlying model architecture.
 Additionally, these methods often incorporate elements of algorithmic transparency, such as providing explanations for decisions through counterfactual reasoning or analysis of feature importance.
 Revealing the decision-making process enables a thorough assessment of its fairness and allows for necessary adjustments if biases are identified.
-Moreover, providing clear explanations helps job candidates understand potential discrepancies or deficiencies in their applications, which can be beneficial for their job-seeking future endeavors.
-Research has shown that transparent feedback can significantly improve candidates’ perceptions of fairness within the recruitment process \cite{gilliland1993perceived}.
+Moreover, providing clear explanations helps job candidates understand potential discrepancies or deficiencies in their applications, which can be beneficial for their future job searches.
+Research has shown that transparent feedback can significantly improve candidates’ perceptions of fairness within the recruitment process \cite{gilliland1993perceived}. \end{enumerate}

+\textbf{Selecting a Bias Mitigation Strategy:} Upon discovering bias or unfairness in an AI system at any stage of the recruitment process, a bias mitigation strategy should be developed.
+The first step is to assess the underlying cause of the bias, which will guide the application of mitigation techniques.
+For instance, if an imbalance among groups in the dataset is contributing to bias, pre-processing techniques may be employed.
+However, it is important to consider the feasibility of different approaches for various researchers and practitioners.
+For example, pre-processing requires retraining the model, which incurs computational costs, while in-processing may not be feasible if the AI model is outsourced.

+Another crucial aspect of bias mitigation is the continuous evaluation of bias even after a mitigation strategy has been applied.
+This ensures consistent fairness as hiring models evolve, practices change over time, and local legislation is followed.
+Numerous ML toolkits have been developed to integrate fairness algorithms at various stages of the ML pipeline.
+These toolkits—comprehensively reviewed in the survey by Lee et al. \cite{lee2021landscape}—support the implementation of pre-processing, in-processing, and post-processing methods.
+Their availability enables organizations to more easily embed fairness into their AI-driven hiring processes, thereby helping ensure that their recruitment practices meet established fairness standards.
+For a more detailed overview of bias mitigation strategies, we point readers to the survey by Hort et al. \cite{hort2024bias}.